Stir-fried chilli vegetables with tofu and soba noodles (Yasai chilli men)

 11/4 cup sweet chilli sauce

-To make the sweet chilli sauce: Add all the chilli sauce ingredients, except the oil, to a small blender and blitz to a coarse paste.
+To make the sweet chilli sauce, add all the chilli sauce ingredients, except the oil, to a small blender and blend to a coarse paste.
 Keep the paste coarse, and do not make it smooth.

 To cook the noodles: Bring the water, salt, and oil to a boil.
-Add the noodles and cook as per the directions on the container minus 1 minute for al dante.
-Drain in a colander and wash with cold water to stop cooking.
+Add the noodles and cook as per the directions on the container, minus 1 minute for al dante.
+Drain in a colander and rinse with cold water to stop the cooking process.
 Add a few drops of oil and toss well; this stops the noodles from sticking.
 Set aside until needed.

-Add the rest of the vegetables and salt, and cook for 3-4 minutes until just cooked.
+Add the remaining vegetables and salt, and cook for 3-4 minutes, or until just tender.
 The vegetables should maintain their shape and crunch.

 Add the sauce and toss well to coat the tofu and vegetables evenly.
 Taste for salt and adjust as needed.